kolbasa/cordova-plugin-apkupdater/README.md

 await ApkUpdater.install();
 ```

-When the method is invoked for the first time, the user is asked to enable a setting for installing third-party applications.
+When the method is invoked for the first time, the user is asked to enable a setting for installing third-party applications ([video](https://raw.githubusercontent.com/wiki/kolbasa/cordova-plugin-apkupdater-demo/Videos/InstallSettings.gif)).

+You may want to ask the user for this permission before installing the first update.
+The following two methods `canRequestPackageInstalls` and `openInstallSetting` are intended for this purpose.

 ### canRequestPackageInstalls()

-If you want more control, there are two functions for that:
+Queries the status of the installation authorization.

 ```js
 await ApkUpdater.canRequestPackageInstalls(); // -> true, false